The Provost’s Office oversees undergraduate and graduate education and academic policies and priorities throughout the global network.

-Associate Vice Provost Ryan Poynter convenes meetings of the Advising Deans and assists the Vice Provost for Undergraduate Academic Affairs in coordinating the activities of the Undergraduate Program Committee, the Undergraduate Academic Affairs Committee, and the ad-hoc Faculty Committee on the Future of Technology-Enhanced Education at NYU.
+Associate Vice Provost Ryan Poynter oversees the Academic Affairs Office, chairs the Intercollegiate Athletics Advisory Committee, and convenes the undergraduate Advising Deans group.
+In addition, he assists the Vice Provost for Undergraduate Academic Affairs and for the Humanities in coordinating the activities of the Undergraduate Deans group, the Undergraduate Program Committee, and the Undergraduate Academic Affairs Committee.
+He also supports the Vice Provost for Educational Technologies in coordinating the Faculty Committee on the Future of Technology-Enhanced Education at NYU.

 Under the leadership of Deputy Provost Cybele Raver, the Office of the Provost at NYU works closely with the deans of the 15 schools with graduate programs as well as Student Life to ensure a first-class education and academic experience for our 20,000 graduate students.
 Prospective, new, and returning students can visit the NYU Graduate Student webpage to learn about NYU's extraordinary range of academic programs and to find out how to enrich their lives while in one of the most vibrant cities in the world.